Philip Thorpe

 Research and insight on migration and integration

-In addition to my independent work I am Principal Consultant for MVC.
-We are a practitioner‑led consortium dedicated to ensuring migrant experiences shape the decisions that affect them.
-We support UK organisations facing rising demand and limited resources through co‑created, humane and practical solutions that strengthen local systems and improve outcomes for people and communities.
+We are a practitioner academic consortium dedicated to ensuring that migrant experiences shape the decisions that affect them.
+We support UK organisations facing rising demand and limited resources through co‑created, humane and practical solutions that strengthen local systems and improve outcomes for individuals and communities.

 current commissions

-• Work with UK local authorities on enhancing sanctuary
+Partnering with multiple UK local authorities on enhancing sanctuary provision

-• Work with UK local authorities on improving No Recourse to Public Funds (NRPF) response
+Collaborating with a UK local authority on improving No Recourse to Public Funds (NRPF) response

-• Work with UK local authorities to develop sanctuary city application resulting in successful award
+Working with a UK local authority to develop a sanctuary accreditation application resulting in a successful award

 "This independent research from MVC has strengthened our understanding of the needs of refugees and asylum seekers and provided a valuable evidence base to inform service delivery."